victorcainam/simple-packagist/README.md

 <a id="docs-introduction"></a>
 ## Introduction
 Simple Packagist is a package for Laravel that retrieves statistics about any of the packages stored on the popular composer website Packagist.
-Our aim is to provide an easy to use library to access this information.
+Our aim is to provide an easy-to-use library to access this information.

 <a id="docs-installation"></a>
 ## Installation

 #### Composer

-First, add the Simple QrCode package to your `require` in your `composer.json` file:
+First, add Simple Packagist as a `require` in your `composer.json` file:

 	"require": {
 		"simplesoftwareio/simple-packagist": "dev-master"
 	}

-Next, run the `composer install` command.
+After that has been added, run the `composer install` command.

 #### Service Provider

 ###### Laravel 5
-Register the `SimpleSoftwareIO\QrCode\PackagistServiceProvider::class` in your `config/app.php` within the `providers` array.
+Next, register the `SimpleSoftwareIO\QrCode\PackagistServiceProvider::class` in your `config/app.php` within the `providers` array.

 #### Aliases